 If you survived a heart attack, you’ve essentially had a near-death experience.
 The CDC reports that “Heart disease is the leading cause of death in the United States.
 People of all ages and backgrounds can get the condition.”
 About half of these deaths occur outside of medical supervision – meaning the patient likely didn’t immediately address the warning signs.
 A heart attack is a caution; it’s time to reassess your health and future life plans.

 Heart attack recovery is a combination therapy of treatment and prevention.
 The American Heart Association (AHA) notes that most people do lead normal, productive lives in the years after a heart attack; however, changes must be made to continue living healthily.
 According to the AHA, “Treatments for heart attack patients include medications, lifestyle changes and, in some cases, surgical procedures.
 Your doctor may also run some diagnostic tests to determine how much your heart was damaged and what degree of coronary artery disease you have.”

 The extent to which you follow your doctor’s advice following a health scare could dramatically affect your longevity or the amount of time you’ll spend with your family.

 Illness is the biggest reminder of mortality.
 Death can come at any time.
 A health scare gives you a second chance to plan.
 Take this time to recover, but more importantly consider what life would have been like for your family, without you.
 Make the choices that ensure your family is taken care of no matter what happens in the future.

 Did you suffer from an unexpected disease of trauma?
 Please share your recovery experience in the comments below.

-You can get an instant quote for life insurance by filling out our quote form, or calling us at 888-552-6159.
+You can get an instant quote for life insurance or high-risk life insurance by filling out our quote form, or calling us at 888-552-6159.